cadevue/cadevue.com/src/content/projects/dinner-bash.md

 # About This Project
 This program is part of my Computer Science Study at Bandung Institute of Technology.
 The specific course related to this project is IF2110 Algorithm and Data Structure.
-The full specification of the project is available at the [docs folder](https://github.com/cadevue/dinner-bash-dsa/blob/master/docs/Specification.pdf), although it is available in Indonesian only.
+The full specification of the project is available in [this drive](https://drive.google.com/file/d/1gQeH-QhoDWDdYWXeJJNCYY1YflFZMYGT/view?usp=sharing), although it is available in Indonesian only.

 This project was originally assigned at the 3rd semester, but I decided to redo the entire project (February 2025) from scratch to improve the code quality and to basically to re-learn C, and of course data structure and algorithm.
 I could say that this code is much cleaner and more organized than the original one!